HwWobbe/Wip-Main/README.md

     - further indentation potential
       - it may be time to RtM for this flavor of MarkDown (mermaid?)

-### modify these qLinks to terminate / Audience
+### Modify these qLinks to terminate / Audience
 ...
-  - ...
+  - test with LsH - perhaps as early as a meToDrive Teams session

 <hr>